-The underwriters have in the past and may in the future provide investment and commercial banking and other related services to the Republic or i affiliates in the ordinary course of business for which the underwriters and/ or their respective affiliates have received or may receive customary fees are reimbursement of out-of-pocket expenses.
-The underwriters and their respective affiliates are full service financial institutions engaged in various activities which may include securities trading, commercial and investment banking, financial advice, investment management, principal investment, hedging, financing and brokerage activities
+The underwriters have in the past and may in the future provide investment and commercial banking and other related services to the Republic or i affiliates in the ordinary course of business for which the underwriters and/or their respective affiliates have received or may receive customary fees ar reimbursement of out-of-pocket expenses.
+The underwriters and their respective affiliates are full service financial institutions engaged in various activitive which may include securities trading, commercial and investment banking, financial advice, investment management, principal investment, hedging financing and brokerage activities.

-In the ordinary course of their various business activities, the underwriters and their respective affiliates may make or hold (on their own account, on behat of clients or in their capacity of investment advisers) a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers and may at any time hold lor and short positions in such securities and instruments and enter into other transactions, including credit derivatives (such as asset swaps, repackaging and their customers are considered.)

-credit default swaps) in relation thereto.
-Such transactions, investments and securities activities may involve securities and instruments of the Republic its subsidiaries, jointly controlled entities or associated entities, including the Bonds offered hereby, may be entered into at the same time or proximate offers and sales of Bonds or at other times in the secondary market and be carried out with counterparties that are also purchasers, holders or sellers and Bonds.
-The underwriters or certain of their respective affiliates may purchase Bonds and be allocated Bonds for asset management and/or proprietar purposes and not with a view to distribution.
-The underwriters and their affiliates may also make investment recommendations and/or publish or expression in such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or shop positions in such securities and instruments.
+In the ordinary course of their various business activities, the underwriters and their respective affiliates may make or hold (on their own account, on beha of clients or in their capacity of investment advisers) a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers and may at any time hold lor and short positions in such securities and instruments and enter into other transactions, including credit derivatives (such as asset swaps, repackaging at credit default swaps) in relation thereto.
+Such transactions, investments and securities activities may involve securities and instruments of the Republic its subsidiaries, jointly controlled entities or associated entities, including the Bonds offered hereby, may be entered into at the same time or proximate offers and sales of Bonds or at other times in the secondary market and be carried out with counterparties that are also purchasers, holders or sellers and sales of Bonds for asset management and/or proprietation.
+The underwriters and their affiliates may also make investment recommendations and/or publish or expressitions in such securities in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or shop positions in such securities and instruments.